21 Great Tips To Save Money This Summer (And Still Make It Awesome)

 If you’re struggling with debt or don’t trust yourself to payoff your balance in full each billing period, this isn’t for you.
 However, if you’re confident in your ability to do so, why not earn some travel rewards on your normal spending?

 For my fellow Canadians, I love the American Express Cobalt as my daily churner.
-It’s an amazing card for stacking up rewards points due to their 5x multiplier categories.
+It’s an amazing card for stacking up rewards points due to their 5x multiplier categories on food and groceries.
 Plus it’s super flexible points transfer opportunities with American Express make it one of the best cards available today.
-The American Express Platinum AIR Miles card is another one of the top Canadian credit cards on the market if you’re an AIR Miles collector.

 7.)
 Review Your Credit Card Benefits & Insurance Coverage